 Just the act of trying out a couples yoga class with your partner can help you to feel more satisfied with your relationship.

-Studies have shown that couples who engage in challenging new activities together can feel an increase in both relationship quality and romantic attraction.
+Studies have shown that couples who engage in challenging new activities together can feel an increase in both and romantic attraction.
 In addition, the intimacy and joint posing in couples yoga “can help to renew and revive a relationship,” says Lehrman.
 “Learning new skills together allows couples to have fun while slowing down, spending quality time, and sharing a meaningful experience.”

 Yoga also breeds mindfulness, which studies have linked to happier relationships.
 A 2016 study published in the Journal of Human Sciences and Extension found a positive association between increased mindfulness, which is defined as “an open attention to and awareness of the present moment,” and higher relationship satisfaction.